Gaia Data Release 3: Microlensing Events from All Over the Sky: Microlensing models

-where $u_0$ is the minimal lens-source separation (impact parameter) at the moment of time $\tmax$.
-The duration of the event, often called the time-scale of the event, or Einstein time, $\tE$, depends on the size of the Einstein radius and the relative proper motion, $\tE=\thetaE/\murel$.
-The bell-like shape of the photometric amplification curve resulting from Equation \ref{eq:ampl}, is now often called the ``Paczynski curve''.
+where $u_0$ is the minimal lens--source separation (impact parameter) at the moment of time $\tmax$.
+The duration of the event, which is often referred to as the timescale of the event, or the Einstein time, $\tE$, depends on the size of the Einstein radius and the relative proper motion, $\tE=\thetaE/\murel$.
+The bell-like shape of the photometric amplification curve resulting from Equation \ref{eq:ampl}, is now often referred to as the `Paczynski curve'.

-A standard photometric microlensing event is therefore defined as a temporal increase of brightness of a background point-like object/star.
+A standard photometric microlensing event is therefore defined as a temporal increase in brightness of a background point-like object or star.
 In practice, the total observed brightness of the source is a combination of the light of a background source of flux $\Fs$ amplified $A$-times and possible additional light $\Fb$ from unresolved sources within the resolution of the instrument, which might include or be the light of the lens:

-where we introduced a blending parameter, $\fs=\frac{\Fs}{\Fs+\Fb}$, which defines a fraction of the source's light in the total observed flux, i.e. $\fs=1$ for non-blended source and dark lens.
-The $mag_0$ parameter is the observed brightness of the source and all the blends and is called a baseline magnitude.
-Since the microlensing effect is achromatic, the amplification does not depend on the wavelength.
-However, only source light is amplified and the spectral energy distribution of the blend(s) can be in general different than the source's, therefore any modelling of multi-band data requires independent set of $mag_0$ and $\fs$ parameters.
+where we introduce a blending parameter, $\fs=\frac{\Fs}{\Fs+\Fb}$, which defines a fraction of the light of the source in the total observed flux, that is, $\fs=1$ for a non-blended source and a dark lens.
+The $mag_0$ parameter is the observed brightness of the source and all the blends and is called the baseline magnitude.
+As the microlensing effect is achromatic, the amplification does not depend on the wavelength.
+However, only source light is amplified and the spectral energy distribution (SED) of the blend(s) can, in general, be different from that of the source; therefore, any modelling of multi-band data requires independent set of $mag_0$ and $\fs$ parameters.

-In case of events with time-scales longer than about 20 days, the observer's annual motion around the Sun may play a significant role and may distort the linearity of the projected lens-source motion \citep{2000Gould} in a measurable way.
-In order to account for this effect, called microlensing parallax, the equation \ref{eq:microu0} should be modified with the following:
+In the case of events with timescales of longer than about 20 days, the annual motion of the observer around the Sun can play a significant role and may distort the linearity of the projected lens--source motion \citep{2000Gould} in a measurable way.
+In order to account for this effect, which is called microlensing parallax, equation \ref{eq:microu0} should be modified with the following:

-where:
+where